GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_PreAnalysis_API.md

 `false`

 **Description:**
 Enables static scene detection.
 A frame in a static scene will be encoded as a skip frame if the reference frame quality is acceptable.
 Refer to AMF_PA_MAX_QP_BEFORE_FORCE_SKIP for details.
+Requires a minimum `LOOKAHEAD_BUFFER_DEPTH` size of 1.

 ---